Buck-Beak/Quiz-App/README.md

-# Tech Haven
+# Trivia Nation

-Tech Haven is a React quiz application that generates questions dynamically using Google Generative API.allows users to select a topic and answer multiple-choice questions on that topic.
+Trivia Nation is a React quiz application that generates questions dynamically using Google Generative API.allows users to select a topic and answer multiple choice questions on that topic.

 ## Table of Contents